 In 1969, as a celebration of the Army no longer using the forest, as a training ground, this plaque and trees were placed on Forest Corner.

 In commemoration of the establishment of the Sherwood Forest Park and the part played by C.C.
 Miriam Beardsley in stimulating public opinion these trees were planted by the Edwinstowe Parish Council 1969.

 Today, 2017, wood from Sherwood Forest is still being used.
 Launay’s Restaurant, Church Street, Edwinstowe is to have a new bar and table tops made from recycled wood.

 The Major Oak

-The Major Oak is an English or pedunculate oak and stands in the heart of the present forest.
+The Major Oak is perhaps the most notable, and is regarded by many people as the ‘show piece‘ of Sherwood.
+It is an English or pedunculate oak and stands in the heart of the present forest.
 It has three names, ‘The Major Oak’ (named after a local historian, Major Rooke in 1790), ‘The Queen Oak’, a C18th name and ‘The Cockpen Tree’ as it was used by locals as a pen to hold cockerels before a cockfight.